 - To know if your symptoms are being caused by a coronavirus infection.

-- To know if you have coronavirus in your nose and throat whether you have symptoms or not from being in contact with an infected person
+- To know if you have coronavirus in your nose, whether you have symptoms or not from being in contact with an infected person.

 What type of test is the PCR test?

-It is a test that detects the RNA of coronavirus particles.
-This is why it is so sensitive and accurate.
+It is a test that detects the RNA of coronavirus particles, which is why it is so sensitive and accurate.
 It does not rely on the body’s response to having been exposed to the virus previously, which can be variable.
-It tests for the presence of the coronavirus itself.

 Is the PCR test accurate?